dragonfire535/xiao/README.md

 Just read `LICENSE.md`.
 Give credit if you use any part of this monster, thanks.

+## FAQ

+> Will Xiao ever be public again?

+No.

+> Will Xiao ever support Slash Commands?

+Most likely, no. Many of the commands in Xiao were written with the message content intent in mind, and given her status as a private bot I see no reason to change that.
+Plus, kitchen-sink bots really _don't_ work with Slash Commands, they just clog up the list.

+> Can I use part of Xiao's code (i.e. a command) in my bot?

+I don't really care, but please give credit in some form if you do so.
+You'll also be subject to `LICENSE.md`, and I won't provide you with any support if it doesn't work.

+> Can I host Xiao myself?

+If you want, good luck.
+Setting her up is a pretty difficult task.

+> Do I need every API key, emoji ID, etc.?

+No, but some commands may not work without them.

+> Do I need to set up Redis?

+Yes, several commands and functions rely on it.

+> Do I really need to install Wine and Wine32 on Linux?

+Only if you want to use the DECTalk command.

+> Where can I find DECTalk?

+Good question!
+I don't even remember where I found it, and I really can't help you.
+While it's probably considered abandonware and I doubt anyone would go after a private Discord bot of all things, I'm not taking any chances.

 ## Installing

 ### Filling Out `.env`